 1. University Sponsored Events - Illegal purchase, service, consumption, or possession of alcoholic beverages at any University-sponsored event on or off campus is prohibited.
 Upholding applicable local, state, and federal laws in connection with this policy is the joint responsibility of the persons in attendance at the activity, the sponsoring organization, and the management of the establishment in which the activity is held.

 2. Illegal purchase, consumption, or possession of alcoholic beverages by any student under 21 years of age is prohibited wherever it may occur.

 3. Providing alcoholic beverages at any time to an individual who is under 21 years of age is strictly prohibited.

-4. Adverse behavior as a result of alcohol consumption, including disruption, disorderly conduct, and public intoxication shall be a violation of the Code of Student Rights and Responsibilities (Code).
+4. Adverse behavior - as a result of alcohol consumption and regardless of age - including but limited to, disruption, disorderly conduct, public intoxication, and sexual misconduct shall be a violation of the Code of Student Rights and Responsibilities (Code).

 5. The sale of alcoholic beverages by any person, group, or organization without a license is strictly prohibited.

 6. Students, groups, or organizations found responsible for providing alcohol to minors and selling or distributing alcohol in violation of state law shall be in violation of the Code.

 7. Students hosting events (including but not limited to parties, "pre-gaming," "socials" etc.) where (a) minors consume alcohol (b) alcohol is provided to minors, or (c) alcohol is otherwise distributed in violation of local ordinances or state laws are subject to sanctions outlined in the Code of Student Rights and Responsibilities up to and including suspension or expulsion from the University.
 Groups and organizations are subject to sanctions up to and including suspension of recognition or withdrawal of recognition.